ImSwitch/ImSwitch/docs/gui.rst

 Alignment tools
 ========================
-The Alignment tools are a set of widgets that we use in the lab for aligning the microscope.
+The Alignment tools are a set of widgets that we use in the lab for aligning the MoNaLISA microscope.
-They don't control any hardware but instead perform operations on the images that make it easy for having feedback on the alignment process.
+They do not control any hardware but instead perform operations on the images that provide easy feedback on the alignment process.
-They can be easily hidden or added by listing them in the configuration file, the idea is that new tools can be implemented in different microscopy modalities, so far these are the ones that we have implemented for our modalities.
+They can be easily hidden or added by listing them in the configuration file.
+The general idea is that new tools can be implemented for different microscopy modalities and added to the library.

 Alignment line
 ---------------
 Displays a line with a certain angle on top of the images.

 .. image:: ./images/line-widget.PNG